7 Bad Money Habits To Break So That You Can Increase Your Investing Potential

 Let’s first take a look and recognize what habits need to be changed to help you become successful.
 This honest look at your habits around money is essential if you are going to make significant changes and improve your investing potential.

 Let’s dive into the 7 most common habits we see people do that are impeding their ability to live life to the fullest.
-Full disclosure here, I’m not a personal finance expert, but these habits that we’re about to discuss are tried and true ways to start making better financial decisions.
+Full disclosure here, I’m not a personal finance expert or a financial advisor of any kind, but these habits that we’re about to discuss are tried and true ways to start making better financial decisions.

 1. Your spending habits exceed your income